kennethchinedu/bootcamp_DE_project_2024/README.md

 https://20edd4d1.us2a.app.preset.io/superset/dashboard/p/mvdR8VN8ngP/

-Do email me if you need any permission, preset makes it a bit difficult to share dashboard publicly However, this is an image for a reference
-My email: anamsken60@gmail.com
+Do email me if you need any permission, preset makes it a bit difficult to share dashboard publicly However I have attached some images below for a reference My email: anamsken60@gmail.com